AdobeDocs/experience-manager-cloud-service.en/help/assets/workfront-integrations.md

 [!DNL Adobe Workfront] is a work management application that helps you manage the entire lifecycle of work in one place.
 The integration between [!DNL Workfront] and [!DNL Adobe Experience Manager Assets] lets organizations improve content velocity and time-to-market by intrinsically connecting work and digital asset management.
 Within the context of managing their work in Workfront, users have access to the required documents and images.

-Adobe offers to integrate [!DNL Workfront] and [!DNL Adobe Experience Manager Assets] natively, using a standard connector, or using an enhanced connector.
+Adobe offers to [integrate [!DNL Workfront] and [!DNL Adobe Experience Manager Assets] natively, using a legacy connector, or using an enhanced connector](https://experienceleague.adobe.com/docs/workfront/using/documents/wf-aem-integrations/wf-aem-essentials/aem-asset-integrations.html).
 In case of a native integration, you do not need a connector to integrate the two solutions.

+>[!NOTE]
+>
+>Adobe does not support using the legacy or enhanced connectors and Experience Manger integration in parallel.

 The [!DNL Workfront for Experience Manager enhanced connector] enables enhanced business processes with end-to-end workflows and provides personalized end-to-end client experiences and central storage.
 Adobe offers a standard connector and an enhanced connector to integrate the two solutions.